-ASSESSMENT IN A CROSS-CULTURAL CONTEXT NEUR706 (3 cr.)
-Pre-requisites: NEUR700, NEUR702, NEUR705
+NEUR706 ASSESSMENT IN A CROSS-CULTURAL CONTEXT Pre-requisites: NEUR700, NEUR702, NEUR705 (3 cr.)

 This course analyzes the impact of culture on psychological and neuropsychological assessment.
 Cognition and personality in different cultural contexts are reviewed.
 Culture-dependent pathology manifestations are discussed., Emphasis is placed on Spanish culture, including language idiosyncrasies and social characteristics.